wilson-santos-pf/LinWin-PySync-1/README.md

 For installation of Python on MacOS follow the instructions on [python.org](https://www.python.org/downloads/mac-osx/).
 Keep with a 2.6 or 2.7 version of Python for this moment.

 Download the software and extract it in a separate directory.
-There is n
+The software installs with Python setuptools and after intallation is can be used from the command line or from the desktop menu.

     $ wget https://github.com/2EK/Linux-Sync/archive/master.zip
     $ unzip Linux-Sync-master.zip